Managing 3D Vector Objects

 2.1.
 Why should I care about this ?

-In G'MIC, a 3D vector object is stored as a regular image.
-The only thing is, this kind of images has a special structure (image size and ordering of pixel values) that makes it recognizable as a 3D vector object, by the G'MIC interpreter.
-As a consequence, anyone can write custom commands able to generate 3D objects, as such objects are not different than any other image.
+anyone can write custom commands able to generate 3D objects, as such objects are not different than any other image.
 Knowing this allows to quickly create complex 3D objects, for instance without having to use explicit loops (which are bottlenecks for performances in many interpreted languages).
-As 3D objects can be drawn into images (with command object3d), it becomes also interesting to use them instead of using loops even for dealing with 2D images.
-We will show an application of the use of 3D objects to create a custom (and fast!) version of the histogram command afterwards.
+As 3D objects can be drawn into images (with command

 2.2.
 The different parts of a 3D vector object.